 Daily rituals

 This morning, I took myself out for coffee.
 I breathed in, and breathed out, and sipped.
-I observed as stallholders put the finishing touches on displays of vegetables and cheeses, listened in as the barista answered a customer’s questions about the milk they use in their coffees, watched with tension as a market staffer careened at speed going in reverse in a forklift.
+I observed as stallholders put the finishing touches on displays of vegetables and cheeses, listened in as the barista answered a customer’s questions about the milk they use in their coffees, watched with tension as a market staffer careened in reverse in a forklift.

 This time last year, I began a 5-week sojourn in Paris, just because.
 Before I left, my dear friend Bec asked me to send her a photo of my coffee whenever I had one.
 And so began a daily ritual.